 Protected Area for the Management of Habitats or Species

-In this habitat, we find seabirds’ colonies, of which stands out the Calonectris borealis and Sterna hirundo, and examples of the Azores endemic flora, such as the Corema album subsp.
+In this habitat, we find seabirds’ colonies, of which stands out the Cory’s Shearwater (Calonectris borealis) and the Common Tern (Sterna hirundo), and examples of the Azorean endemic flora, such as the Corema album subsp.
 Azoricum, the Erica azorica, the Festuca petraea, the Hypericum foliosum and the Ammi trifoliatum.

-This protected area has the statute of Special Area of Conservation (SAC), within the Natura 2000 network, as well as the statutes of Important Bird and Biodiversity Area (IBA) Serra Branca, of the BirdLife International organization/SPEA (Portuguese Society for the Study of Birds), and of Nucleus Zone of the Biosphere Reserve.
+This protected area integrates the Ponta Branca Special Area of Conservation (SAC) within the Natura 2000 network, as well as the Serra Branca Important Bird and Biodiversity Area (IBA), of the BirdLife International organization/SPEA (Portuguese Society for the Study of Birds), and of Nucleus Zone of the Biosphere Reserve.